-In theory the circular economy sounds great, but how do we start to incorporate its concepts into our day to day lives?
+In theory the circular economy sounds great, but how do we start to incorporate its concepts into our day-to-day lives?
 As consumers and purchasers, one of the biggest impacts we can make revolves around our purchasing decisions.
-By consciously choosing where and on what we spend our money on we can drive change.
-To help get you started, we have compiled an array of suggestions on where to shop, how to reduce your waste levels, what to do with those items you no longer want and much more.
+By consciously choosing where and what we spend our money on, we can drive change.
+To help get you started, we have compiled an array of suggestions on where to shop, how to reduce your waste levels, what to do with those items you no longer want, and much more.
 Scroll down to get some inspiration and ideas on places to check out in Victoria!

 One of the easiest switches you can make to reduce your personal waste levels is to start shopping at stores that allow you to bring your own containers in to fill with their products.
-From cleaning products to coffee beans to your favourite snacks, you can now say good-bye to unnecessary plastic packaging.
+From cleaning supplies to coffee beans and your favourite snacks, you can now say good-bye to unnecessary plastic packaging.

 Like our parents used to always tell us, sharing is caring!
 When we take part in the sharing economy less goods are needed which spares resources, reduces waste and emissions, and frees up income.
 From car sharing to co-working spaces, Victoria has lots of great options that can provide you with the opportunity to own less and live lighter.

 Help extend the life of a product by finding ways to repair your existing products.
 It is amazing how some simple upkeep and maintenance can greatly extend the length of a product’s useful life.
 By repairing items locally we support our economy, preserve resources and save money.

 As the old saying goes, one man’s trash is another man’s treasure.
 Just because you no longer want something doesn’t mean that no one else does either!
 For products you would like to dispose of consider if they can be resold, shared, or donated.
 When looking to make a purchase, consider buying second hand.